 - Patents.
-New technologies in the life sciences, synthetic biology, nanotechnology, materials science, environmental science and energy, and other fields are being developed and deployed at a rapid pace.
-There is a pressing need to keep pace with these technological developments to understand what, if any, actions may be needed in the international arena to address the se developments.
+There is a pressing need to keep pace with technological developments to understand what, if any, actions may be needed in the international arena to address these developments.
 There is also a need to ensure that countries at different levels of development, while respecting their international obligations, adopt patent law and policies that are appropriate to their development needs, and are able to make informed policy choices regarding use of the flexibilities available under international agreements. - Copyright.
-Digital technology and the Internet mean that creative content and new forms of cultural expression are available to an unprecedented extent on a global basis, while copyright law remains territorially based.
 The global availability of creative content presents both opportunities and challenges to the institution of copyright.
-Technological and market-driven changes have resulted in severe stress on the current system, and have brought about new questions on how to promote, protect and reward creativity, while ensuring access to protected works and works in the public domain. - Distinctive Signs.
-The traditional approach to the creation, use and legal protection of trademarks, industrial designs and geographical indications (including unfair competition) is undergoing fundamental change.
-Investment in the development and maintenance of brands as the vectors that tie intangible reputation and goodwill to tangible products and services is becoming a key aspect of IP policy. - Designs.
-The variety of legal and administrative approaches to the protection of industrial designs that exists in Member States constitutes an opportunity for the exchange of views and practices as a possible basis for global frameworks. major challenge for coherence in a world in which economic behavior is increasingly global. - Traditional Knowledge, Traditional Cultural Expressions and Genetic Resources.
+Technological and market-driven changes brought about new questions on how to promote, protect and reward creativity, while ensuring access to protected works and works in the public domain. - Designs.
+The variety of legal and administrative approaches to the protection of industrial designs that exists in Member States constitutes an opportunity for the exchange of views and practices as a possible basis for global frameworks. - Traditional Knowledge, Traditional Cultural Expressions and Genetic Resources.
 The consensual adoption of the mandate of the Intergovernmental Committee (IGC) for 2010/11 presents a historic opportunity for the global community to achieve explicit international recognition of, and respect for, traditional knowledge (TK) and traditional cultural expressions (TCEs) as IP, and for developing an appropriate means of dealing with the interface between IP and genetic resources (GR).
 The balanced protection of TK, TCEs and IP in relation to GRs would represent a significant normative shift in IP and recognize the universality of the IP system.
 The first milestone challenge under the new mandate, will be for the IGC to agree and to submit the texts of an international legal instrument (or instruments) to the WIPO General Assembly for the Assembly to decide on the convening of a Diplomatic Conference.